Treasury technology 2026-2030: Data, real-time systems, and the future of digital treasury

 Partnerships

 The Citi GPS framework adds a fifth “P”: Partnerships.
-Treasurers must collaborate with banks, fintechs, and technology providers to overcome siloed systems and create integrated ecosystems.
-In the future, treasury technology will look less like one monolithic platform and more like a galaxy of interconnected applications, orchestrated by APIs and AI.
+Treasurers must collaborate with banks, fintechs, and technology providers to create integrated ecosystems.
+EY reinforces this view, noting that treasurers with C-suite alignment are four times more likely to drive strategic value.

 Best Treasury Management Systems (TMS) and treasury software solutions in 2026